 In the mid-1990s, Kunle Olukotun and his co-authors argued that multi-core computer processors were likely to make better use of hardware than existing superscalar designs.
 In 2000, while a professor at Stanford, he founded Afara Websystems, a company that designed and manufactured multi-core SPARC-based computer processors for data centers.

 Afara was purchased by Sun Microsystems in 2002.
 At Sun, Kunle Olukotun was one of the architects of the 2005 UltraSPARC T1 processor.
-In 2008, he returned to Stanford and founded the Pervasive Parallelism Laboratory at Stanford.
+In 2008, he returned to Stanford and founded the Pervasive Parallelism Laboratory.
 His recent work focuses on domain-specific programming languages that can allow algorithms to be easily adapted to multiple different types of parallel hardware, including multi-core systems, graphics processing units, and field-programmable gate arrays.